 Facing the red tomb, turn right and continue the way you have been going.
 You will see a rare example of in-ground burial on the right.
 Past some coping tombs, you will see a tall family crypt with the name Sarah E. Hester at the top.

 - Hester/Short tomb –

 Sarah Hester was the mother of Henry Hester, the superintendent of the New Orleans Cotton Exchange for 61 years.
 Col. Robert Short was the owner of “Colonel Short’s Villa,” the lovely mansion at the corner of Prytania and Fourth that is a popular stop on walking tours.

-When you get to the end on the aisle, turn left at “Willow Walk.”
+When you get to the end of the aisle, turn left at “Willow Walk.”
 There will now be a row of wall vaults on your right.
-These particular vaults on the downtown river side of the cemetery were struck by lightening in 1990, exposing the contents of 56 tombs.
+These particular vaults on the downtown river side of the cemetery were struck by lightning in 1990, exposing the contents of 56 tombs.
 Turn left at the last intersection before the place where you entered the cemetery.
 Walk down a bit.
 On your right, you will see a tomb covered with an overgrowth of plants enclosed by an iron gate.
 Right past it is a tall white tomb with many plaques and tablets.

 - Smith-Dumestre Tomb

 This is the tomb with the most names on it in Lafayette Cemetery #1.
 It has 37 names, and the family claims to have ten more awaiting inscriptions.